 Arlington House was home not only to the Custis-Lee family, but to the sixty-three enslaved people who lived and worked there as well.
-One of those enslaved people was Jim Parks, known as “Uncle Jim” later on in his life.
+One of those enslaved people was James Parks, also known as Jim Parks.
 Without him, the story of Arlington would be incomplete.

 James Parks was born sometime in the year of 1843 to Lawrence Parks and Patsy Clark.
 As an enslaved person working in the field, Mr. Parks rarely saw the inside of the mansion, but he did remember what happened outside the house.
 He recalled George Washington Parke Custis, the owner of Arlington, playing the fiddle for dances held in the pavilion near the river.
 He remembered little about Robert E. Lee, Mr. Custis' son-in-law, but he could name the Lee children from youngest to oldest.

-Jim Parks also had vivid memories of the deaths of Mr. and Mrs. Custis.
+James Parks also had vivid memories of the deaths of Mr. and Mrs. Custis.
 Of Molly Custis, he stated that she died "four years before Major Custis went, too."
-Lawrence Parks, father of Jim Parks, was one of the pallbearers for Mrs. Custis' funeral.
-Present at the burial of Mr. Custis in 1857, Jim Parks remarked on the division of the races: "We were standing with the other black folks apart from the white folks, when they laid Mr. Custis beneath his own trees not far from the great house that stands today overlooking the Capital City," quoted from the 1928 Sunday Star article written about Jim Parks.
+Lawrence Parks, father of James Parks, was one of the pallbearers for Mrs. Custis' funeral.
+Present at the burial of Mr. Custis in 1857, James Parks remarked on the division of the races: "We were standing with the other black folks apart from the white folks, when they laid Mr. Custis beneath his own trees not far from the great house that stands today overlooking the Capital City," quoted from the 1928 Sunday Star article written about James Parks.